-- $\frac{6,7007,000}{6,7007,000}$ per unit for calendar year $\frac{20162019}{2019}$ (subject to annual increase); or - 20% percent of the adjusted basis of the building(s).
+- \$7,000 per unit for calendar year 2019 (subject to annual increase); or - 20 percent of the adjusted basis of the building(s).

 This minimum rehabilitation requirement must be met within the two years preceding the placement in service date.
-For projects receiving acquisition tax credits for existing projects, DHCD may, as a condition for a reservation of tax credits, require the Sponsor/Developer to provide a legal or Certified Public-Accountant's CPA's opinion regarding the project's satisfaction of (or exemption under IRC Section 42(d)(6)) IRC Section 42(d)(2)(B)(ii) (that is, the 10-year rule).
+For projects receiving acquisition tax credits for existing projects, DHCD may, as a condition for a reservation of tax credits, require the Sponsor/Developer to provide a legal or CPA's opinion regarding the project's satisfaction of (or exemption under IRC Section 42(d)(6)) IRC Section 42(d)(2)(B)(ii) (that is, the 10-year rule).

-Projects also must meet the following minimum occupancy restrictions, maximumrestricted rent levels, and project size limitations.
+Projects also must meet the following minimum occupancy restrictions, restricted rent levels, and project size limitations.

 - a.
-Minimum Occupancy Restrictions: At a minimum, Sponsor/Developers must elect that either: - 20% percent of the units in the project must be rented to families with incomes at 50% percent or less of AGMI; or AMGI; - 40% percent of the units in the Projectsproject must be rented to families with incomes at 60% percent or less of the AGMIAMGI; or - 40 percent of the units in the project are rent-and-income-restricted to families with incomes at 80 percent or less of the AMGI, as long as the average does not exceed 60 percent AMGI ("Income Averaging").
+Minimum Occupancy Restrictions: At a minimum, Sponsor/Developers must elect that either: - 20 percent of the units in the project must be rented to families with incomes at 50 percent or less of AMGI: - 40 percent of the units in the project must be rented to families with incomes at 60 percent or less of the AMGI; or - 40 percent of the units in the project are rent-and-income-restricted to families with incomes at 80 percent or less of the AMGI, as long as the average does not exceed 60 percent AMGI ("Income Averaging").